Introduction

 - Fast setup

-- Item duping (may bepatched soon)
+- Item duping (may be patched soon)

 - Multi-hit immunity